jeremylynch83/patient.io/content/topics/aneurysms/unruptured-aneurysms.md

 1. No treatment: a period of observation may be undertaken to ensure the aneurysm is not growing or changing.
 2. Endovascular treatment.
 This involves treating the aneurysm through the blood vessels.
 Generally, a small incision is made in the groin or wrist and a very thin tube is directed, under X-rays, into the aneurysm.
 Through this tube tiny coils and stents can be inserted to block off the aneurysm.
 This is less invasive than surgical treatment.
 3. Surgical clipping.
 This is an operation involving temporarily removing some of the skull bone ('craniotomy') to access the aneurysm and place a clip around its neck.
+It is by nature more invasive than endovascular treatment.
 As the brain is very delicate this procedure is carried out with the use of an operating microscope.

 There are no medications that can be given to shrink aneurysms, however stopping smoking and controlling blood pressure if it is high can reduce the risk of it rupturing.